psychemedia/island-storynotes/godshill_to_do.md

 We found it was not very unuſual here for the young men , from the deficiency of numbers juſt ſpoken of, to pay their devoirs to more than one young woman at a time ;
-and as it is not poſſible for him legally to unite himſelf to all of them , he generally beſtows his hand on her who had firſt pre ſented him with a pledge of their love .
+and as it is not poſſible for him legally to unite himself to all of them , he generally beſtows his hand on her who had first pre ſented him with a pledge of their love .
-This, however , is ſeldom done till the ap proach of a ſecond pledge from the ſame perſon renders ſuch an act of compaſſion needful, in order to avoid the conſequences of the tremendous anathema fixed on the church door.
+This, however , is seldom done till the approach of a second pledge from the same person renders such an act of compassion needful, in order to avoid the conſequences of the tremendous anathema fixed on the church door.